OpenConCam/OpenConCam/who.md

 # OpenConCam membership

 This file provides a short summary of the OpenConCam activists.
-(Once we have gathered all the profiles here, we will use it to population the main [OpenConCam](http://www.OpenConCam.org) web page.)
+(Once we have gathered all the profiles here, we will use it to sync the main [OpenConCam](http://www.OpenConCam.org) web page.)

 If you want to join OpenConCam, please feel free to add yourself.
 The